Loading...

 Our first keyword is website.

-A website is a collection of interlinked webpages stored under a single address.
+A website is a collection of interlinked web pages, stored under a single address.

-The next keyword is webpage.
+The next keyword is web page.

-A webpage is a single HTML document viewed using a web browser.
+A web page is a single HTML document viewed using a web browser.

 The third keyword is web browser.

-A web browser is a programme used to view, navigate and interact with webpages.
+A web browser is a programme used to view, navigate, and interact with web pages.

 The last keyword is HTML.

-HTML stands for hypertext markup language.
+HTML stands for Hypertext Markup Language.

-HTML is a language used to define the structure of webpages.
+HTML is a language used to define the structure of web pages.

-In the first part of the lesson, we will be looking at knowing the difference between a webpage and a website.
+In the first part of the lesson, we will be looking at knowing the difference between a web page and a website.

 Jacob says, "A website is something that I use for my homework."
-Sophia says, "My parents use websites to make online purchases."
+Sofia says, "My parents use websites to make online purchases."
 Lucas says, "I access websites on my tablet to stream videos."
 A website is a collection of information relating to a particular topic that can be accessed on a range of devices.

-You can see here we've got a tablet, a laptop and a mobile phone.
+You can see here we've got a tablet, a laptop, and a mobile phone.

-What is a webpage?
-Jacob says, "Isn't a webpage the same as a website?"
-Websites can be made up of lots of interlinked webpages.
+What is a web page?
+Jacob says, "Isn't a web page the same as a website?"
+Websites can be made up of lots of interlinked web pages.

-The pages are related and together, they make a website.
+The pages are related and together they make a website.

 Let's do a check here.

 True or false?
-A webpage can be made up of several websites.
+A web page can be made up of several websites.

 Pause the video and think about your answer.